TokyoPython/tokyo-python-society-site/readme.md

 - The biggest pull for me was that responsiveness has been built in.
 We do not need to worry about catering to all sorts of screen sizes (this is mostly due to good TailwindCSS conventions)

 ## Branch Information

+- main
+As of 10/29 we are committing directly to main, as the content is not yet ready to be opened up to the public to be worked on.

 - production
 This is the production branch.
 Changes to this branch will ultimately affect the live site.